- Recognize the importance of communicating with families.

 Think about times in your personal or professional life when you experienced effective communication with another individual or a group of individuals.
 Then think about the times in which you did not experience effective communication.
 What factors contributed to effective or non-effective communication in each case?

 Read and complete the Thinking about Communication activity.
-Then, share and discuss your responses with your trainer, coach, or family child care administrator.
+Share and discuss your responses with your trainer, coach, or family child care administrator.

-Then, read and review the activity, Things I Would Like to Know, which outlines questions you can ask yourself when considering the care you would provide a child.
-After making the list of questions, consider creating a form that you could use with families in an effort to learn from them more about their child.
+Read and review the activity, Things I Would Like to Know, which outlines questions you can ask yourself when considering the care you would provide a child.
+After making the list of questions, consider creating a form that you could use with families in an effort to learn more about their child.
+If you currently use a family questionnaire, compare your questions and see if any improvements could be made.
 Share your thoughts or responses with your trainer, coach, or family child care administrator.

 Thinking about Communication

-This section includes resources to help you think about and work toward achieving effective communication with families of children in your care.
+This section includes resources to help you think about and work towards achieving effective communication with families of children in your care.

 The resource, Conversation Starters, will help you think about different ways to communicate and start conversations with the families you support.